 Grayscale – 8.5×11” portrait format.

 Grayscale – 8.5×11” landscape format.

 People in Your Community…Knowledge at Your Doorstep

 We are also your link to other WVU Extension offices and to West Virginia University’s related colleges and offices.
-WVU’s Ohio County Extension Office is part of the national land-grant system.
+WVU’s Ohio County Extension office is part of the national land-grant system.
 Each office has the same mission as its foundation: to help people put knowledge to work.
-On our web site, we also link you to eXtension, a link to a national clearinghouse on Extension Service information, gathered by over 3000 Extension Agents across the United States.
+On our website, we also link you to eXtension, a link to a national clearinghouse on Extension Service information, gathered by Extension Agents across the United States.

-Each WVU Extension Office can provide the public with information on many topics from many resources.
+Each WVU Extension office provides the public with information on many topics from various research-based resources.
 The county office faculty and staff provide assistance and educational programs in the following areas: Agriculture & Natural Resources (home horticulture, pests, etc.), 4-H & Youth Development, Families & Health, and Community Economic & Workforce Development.
 To meet and support the needs of local people and communities, county faculty and staff involve local residents in developing and leading specific programs and activities.

 Part of the National Cooperative Extension System